-Social media is no longe new.
-Think about it: Thirty-nine years after the official birthday of the internet on 1 January 1983, and roughly twenty-five years since the first recognizable online social media site, Six Degrees, was launched in 1997.
-And yet, the internet is still growing at a rapid pace.
+Social media is no longer new.
+Think about it: it’s been 39 years since the official birthday of the Internet on January 1, 1983, and roughly 25 years since the first recognizable online social media site, Six Degrees, was launched in 1997.
+And yet, the Internet is still growing at a rapid pace.
 The dynamics of social media demographics don’t show any sign of slowing down either.
 As marketers, we need to adapt to these changes and adjust our strategy accordingly.

 There are tons of different social media channels today.
 People use different platforms for different reasons.
 Each platform has its own unique audience that can be segmented into demographic groups.
 Doing social media for business without knowing the demographics is like flying blind.
 You might get lucky and reach your destination or somewhere near it, but most of the time you’ll get lost.

 If you want to know more about social media demographics and tips to utilize the numbers to grow your business, read on.

 Demographic data is key to understanding which networks and campaigns deserve your attention.
 After all, most brands cater to a particular demographic, or set of demographics, more than others.
 Likewise, each social network has its target market, and different groups resonate better with different sales pitches.
 The source of the data for this section is the Pew Research Center – pewresearch.org

 Social media has grown exponentially.
 In fact, in 2005, only 5% of American adults used one of the social media platforms.
 However, as of 2021 72% of the public uses some type of social media.
 This isn’t surprising, since social media lets us stay connected even if we live thousands of miles away-or get locked into our homes for a while.

 Despite the exponential growth of social media, usage is uneven.
 Young adults are the largest users, but older adult users are growing.
 Not only are yesterday’s young users maturing (and staying on social media), but seniors are learning the value of social media to keep track of children, grandchildren, and even old friends.